 Merseyside Police was formed in 1974 and serves a population of around 1.5 million people, covering an area of 647 square kilometres.

-The force is led by Chief Constable Andy Cooke and his Chief Officer team.
-Find out more about the Chief Constable and his team.
+The force is led by Chief Constable Serena Kennedy and her Chief Officer team.
+Find out more about the Chief Constable and her team.

 To find out how Merseyside Police is structured, please take a look at a Staffing Structure for the Force.